-The Pain Treatment Center provides evaluation and treatment for patients who suffer from chronic intractable pain, which has not responded to conventional therapy.
-The center also provides treatment for specific pain syndromes.
+The Upstate Comprehensive Pain Management Center provides evaluation and treatment for patients who suffer from chronic intractable pain, which has not responded to conventional therapy.
+The Center also provides treatment for specific pain syndromes.
 Chronic pain is a long-term problem requiring the use of a number of techniques to establish the diagnosis and plan appropriate treatment directed toward:

 Patients are accepted by physician referral only.
-Some of the common syndromes seen at the Pain Treatment Center include chronic low back pain syndromes, sympathetically medicated pain syndromes e.g., RSD and causalgia, post-herpetic and diabetic neuralgias, post-operative neuralgias, deafferentation pain syndromes e.g., phantom limb pain, cancer pain and various myofascial pain syndromes.
+Patients range from inner-city underserved populations to the suburban middle/upper class.
+Some of the common syndromes seen at the Upstate Comprehensive Pain Management Center include chronic low back pain syndromes, sympathetically medicated pain syndromes, e.g., CRPS, post-herpetic and diabetic neuralgias, post-operative neuralgias, deafferentation pain syndromes e.g., phantom limb pain, cancer pain and various myofascial pain syndromes.
 A variety of invasive and non-invasive modalities are utilized for therapy including pharmacological intervention, drug detoxification, various nerve blocks, neuro stimulators (spinal cord and peripheral nerve), cryoanalgiesia and radiotherapy and intrathecal and epidural narcotic infusion devices.

-The Acute Pain Service provides for pain management for patients in the hospital who are experiencing acute pain resulting from trauma, surgery or acute exacerbation of pain from a chronic syndrome such as cancer or vaso-occlusive disease.
-The Acute Pain Service also provides multiple modalities for treatment of these occurrences, including PCA, regional catheters e.g. epidural, intrathecal, axillary and intrapleural. regional blocks and pharmacological manipulation.
+The Acute Pain Service provides for pain management for patients in the hospital who are experiencing acute pain resulting from trauma, surgery, or acute exacerbation of pain from a chronic syndrome such as cancer, vaso-occlusive disease, chronic neuropathic states, etc. The Acute Pain Service also provides multiple modalities for treatment of these occurrences including PCA, neuraxial and peripheral nerve blocks, and catheter placement, along with pharmacological manipulation.
 Due to the integration of the acute and chronic services, it is routine to transfer a patient to the chronic service once the acute episode is concluded.
 This provides a smooth transition and continuity of care for these patients.

 Clinical Training Experience and Rotations